openhab/openhab-docs/tutorials/migration.md

 # The base installation package of this openHAB instance (default is "standard")
 # Valid options:
 #   - minimal  : Installation only with dashboard, but no UIs or other addons
+#   - simple   : Setup for using openHAB purely through UIs - you need to expect MANY constraints in functionality!
-#   - standard : Typical installation with all standards UIs
+#   - standard : Default setup for normal users, best for textual setup
+#   - expert   : Setup for expoert users, especially for people migrating from openHAB 1.x
 #   - demo     : A demo setup which includes UIs, a few bindings, config files etc.
 #
-#package = standard
+package = standard

 # Access Remote Add-on Repositories
 # Defines whether the remote openHAB add-on repository should be used for browsing and installing add-ons.